-You do not need to complete this question if your taxable income was:
+You do not need to complete this item if your taxable income was:

-- Foual to or less than the relevant threshold amount. (see table below). - You do not have to pay the Medicare levy.
+- equal to or less than the relevant threshold amount. (see table below).
+You do not have to pay the Medicare levy.
 Do not write anything at item M1 on your tax return.
-Go to question M2. - More than the relevant threshold amount but equal to or less than the phase-in limit and you were not in: - a Medicare levy reduction category based on family income (see Part B on this page), or - one of the exemption categories given on page 103.
+Go to question M2 - more than the relevant threshold amount but equal to or less than the phase-in limit (see the table below) and you were not in: - a Medicare levy reduction category based on family income (see Part B below), or - one of the exemption categories given on page 102.

-Your levy is reduced.
+Your Medicare levy is reduced.
 It is calculated at 20 cents for every dollar above the relevant threshold amount but equal to or less than the phase-in limit.
 Do not write anything at item M1.
 We will work out how much Medicare levy you have to pay.
-Go to guestion M2.
+Go to auestion M2.